Total steps: 11

-At top of West Close, you will see a set of steps in right hand corner of small parking lot.
+At the top of West Close, you will see a set of steps in the right-hand corner of a small parking lot.
 Go up these steps to the village allotments then turn left and follow the concrete path.
 After about 100 yards you will reach two gates, the left-hand one leading to a small cemetery.
-Go through the gate on the right, signposted "public bridleway" and proceed up the path, keeping the cemetery in your left.
+Go through the gate on the right, signposted 'public bridleway' and proceed up the path, keeping the cemetery in your left.

 After another 100 yards you will meet another wooden gate.
 Go through the this gate then take the left-hand path, sloping slightly downwards, signposted Bridleway Wootton Courtenay.
 Continue on this path as it curves gently upwards to the right, ignoring a path signed to County Road to the left, and continuing to follow signs to Wooton Courtenay and Minehead.
 Follow this track for about half a mile.